shaqer1/LinMirrorServer/README.md

 - view/send/reply to text messages
 - reply to messages in other apps
 - mirror actions on notifications as well
+- page to manage profile
+- user fragment on screen

-This app uses firebase as a backend database and runs the desktop app in electron and angularJS.
+#### This app uses firebase as a backend database and runs the desktop app in electron and angularJS.

 [link to android code](https://github.com/shaqer1/LinMirror)

+## Screenshots

 ## Install